Tomires/thesis-masters/design.md

 #### Locational

 Locational type is a subset of the numerical type representing geospatial coordinates.
 Decimal values between -180 and 180 are permitted.
 The full range is used to represent longitude, while a reduced range from -90 to 90 represents latitude.
-Attribute is automatically determined to be spatial if it meets the requirements and is labeled as one of the following (case-insensitive):
+An attribute is automatically determined to be spatial if it meets the requirements and is labeled as one of the following (case-insensitive):

 - latitude
 - longitude